Landon Huffman

-Landon D. Huffman (born January 30, 1996) is an American stock car racing driver and team owner.
-He will compete full-time in the CARS Late Model Stock Car Tour and the Virginia Triple Crown, in the No. 57 Chevrolet Camaro for Carroll Speedshop, full-time in the late model stock division at Tri-County Speedway, in the No. 75 for his own team and part-time in the NASCAR Whelen Modified Tour and SMART Modified Tour, in the No. 98 for Shamrock Motorsports.
+Landon Durant Huffman (born January 30, 1996) is an American professional stock car racing driver and team owner.
+He last competed full-time in the CARS Late Model Stock Car Tour and the Virginia Triple Crown, in the No. 57 Chevrolet Camaro for Carroll Speedshop.
+He also competes full-time in the late model stock division at Tri-County Speedway, in the No. 75 for his own team.
 Huffman has previously raced in the NASCAR Craftsman Truck Series.
 He is the son of Robert Huffman.

 Racing career

-Gander Outdoors Truck Series
+Craftsman Truck Series

 Huffman drove in two races in 2017.
 He made his Truck Series debut in Bristol, driving the No. 63 truck for MB Motorsports.
 There, he finished twentieth.
 Later that season, he returned at Martinsville, driving the No. 83 truck for MB Motorsports.
 He improved on his last result, finishing seventeenth on the lead lap.

 On January 22, 2018, NextGen Motorsports announced that the team would like to have Huffman drive between ten and fifteen races in the 2018 NASCAR Camping World Truck Series season.
 However, the deal fell through.

 On October 12, 2018, it was announced that Huffman joined Niece Motorsports' No. 38 truck at Martinsville.

 In August 2019, Huffman replaced an injured Spencer Boyd in the No. 20 of Young's Motorsports at Eldora.

+Before the 2026 season, Huffman competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the team's No. 14 truck.
+In July of that year, it was revealed that he will drive the No. 75 Chevrolet for Henderson Motorsports at North Wilkesboro Speedway.